 Danville celebrates its rich industrial history during the annual Iron Heritage Festival, held throughout the borough during the third of weekend of July.
 This celebration of the “Iron Age” is one of the largest historic festivals in central Pennsylvania, featuring an artisan encampment with period crafts and demonstrations.
 The celebration of Danville’s storied past continues with the annual Heritage Christmas festival, which provides holiday carriage rides and tours of historic homes.

 Even as it celebrates its past, Danville, home of the Geisinger Medical Center, looks toward the future as a center for healthcare and technology.
-Geisinger is the largest rural healthcare facility in the United States.
-Widely considered to be one of the finest and most innovative medical centers in the country, Geisinger recently opened its Center for Health Research on the Danville campus.
+Geisinger is the largest rural healthcare facility in the United States and widely considered to be one of the finest and most innovative medical centers in the country.
+Geisinger recently opened its Center for Health Research on the Danville campus.

 The greater Danville area has several unique recreational opportunities.
 At Knoebels Amusement Resort in nearby Elysburg, you can take a wild ride on two of the country’s finest wooden roller coasters or reach for the old fashioned brass ring on the antique carousel.
 Knoebels is the nation’s largest free admission amusement park, with food, fun and entertainment for everyone.